A lot of people are scared to start a business officially, because they think it’s too complicated and expensive. But that’s really not the case.

 - Select the domain you like most and you’re set!
 While you’re going, you can get hosting, an SSL certificate, and professional email set up.
 We’re kind of a one-stop shop.

 4. Get Your Company Digits

 You’re almost there!
 If you’re in the US, register to the Internal Revenue Service (IRS) to get an Employer Identification Number (EIN).
 If you’re in Canada, sign up for a Business Number.
 They’re free and are needed to guarantee you’re a legit business that pays taxes!

 Pretty much every business needs some sort of license or permit to be a legit business.
 It all depends on your type of business, where it’s located and the government rules of that state.

 But don’t you worry!
 If you use this website for US citizens or this one for Canadians, you’ll find all the licenses and permits you need for your business.
 The costs range from free to a few hundred dollars, depending on your location and the type of business you’re setting up.

 Woohoo!
 You’re a business owner!
 That wasn’t too bad, was it?
 Just a bit of homework to bring you one step closer to achieving your goals.

 Ready to start building your dream company?
 Start with the domain that is known and trusted the world over – .COM.
-Grab yours on sale for a limited time for just $1.50 USD (plus you get a free 1-page website, too!)
+Grab yours on sale for $10.99 (plus you get a free 1-page website, too!)